na-na-hi/renget/archive/oaicards.md

 3. The AI will mimic the length of your example chats.
 Main prompts and UJB with `Write x number of paragraphs, describe sex in detail` usually counter this so it's fine to write 4-5 lines long example messages.
 A single line message is too short even with the jailbreaks and prompts and should be avoided unless that is what you are aiming for.

 4. Do not include dialogue or actions from the user in `{{char}}:` marked messages.
-Pretty obvious.
+Pretty obvious, you don't want the AI to write for you.
+So avoid writing things like `You nod your head agreeing to your mistress's demands.` Instead change them to {{user}} messages, `{{user}}: *I nod my head and agree to my mistress's demands.*`

-5. Too many example messages will push the description back in the memory, you want to stick to 2-3 short back and forths at most.
+5. Too many example messages will push the description back in the memory, you should try to stick to 2-3 short back and forths at most.
+And short ones at that!
+Don't clog a thousand tokens worth of example chat unless you have a good reason like odd formatting or simulator.

 6. Avoid repeating points.
 If you already talked about your character's drug addiction in one message, it's not a wise idea to write about it in another message UNLESS you want that to be the large part of your bot.

+Our beloved [njegger c.Ai](https://www.characterhub.org/characters/retardedanon/c-i) has really good example chats that I recommend you check out.
+It never describes what each of her adorable alien words mean, but the AI picks it up through context from the example chat.
+There is a sizable group of people who will tell you example chats are useless and that might be true for basic coom cards.
+However, for specific speech patterns, simulators, and bots with odd formatting, example chats are necessary and is usually the difference between an okay card and a great card.
+[cominginclutch](https://rentry.org/cominginclutch) also has pretty good example chats.
+One example chat too many but otherwise very solid content wise (payment received btw, pleasure doing business with you).

 #####Greeting
-The most important field in cai, unfortunately not as powerful in OAI, but still very important.
+The most important field for a card.
 The first thing the user sees when they load the card.

 Consider this line in the description: